CityOfNewYork/patterns-cli/readme.md

 --------|----------------------------|-------|-
 `make`  | `type`* `name`* `template` | n/a   | [make.js](config/make.js) [make/*](config/make/)

 Creates pattern directories and files using paths and variables defined in the `make` configuration with file contents defined in the [./config/make](config/make/) directory as described in the [`make` command guide](#make-command).
-It will not permit overwritting pattern files if they already exist.
+It will not permit overwriting pattern files if they already exist.

 *denotes required arguments.